ghostwalkerj/jiyosub/README.md

 Test Driven Development (TDD) and Continuous Integration (CI) with Jenkins.
 The first thing I will do in a project is set up automated testing.
 This becomes even more important when you consider the you can't update a smart contract after deployment.
 Better get it right.

 </div>

+---

+## About Me

+I have over 25 years of development experience.
+Yes, I am that old.
+I am also an avid investor in startups.
+I am passionate about DeFi, so much so that I have most of my funds invested.

+### Qualifications

+- Bachelor and PhD in Computer Science
+- Post Graduate Diploma in Artificial Intelligence
+- Certified as an Ethereum Developer
+- Technical Co-Founder for several successful startups

+Contact me on Telegram if you have a cool project.  [@jiyosub](https://t.me/jiyosub)